We are the postgraduate and early-career branch of UACES: the 50-year old international membership association for

-In collaboration with JCER, the Graduate Forum runs Crossroads Europe, the blog publishing the latest analysis and research on contemporary Europe and reflections on being a researcher.
+- In collaboration with JCER, the Graduate Forum runs Crossroads Europe, the blog publishing analysis and comment on contemporary Europe and reflections on being a researcher.
 If you'd like to write for the blog, find out more here.

 How can I join the Graduate Forum?

-Most of us are UACES Student or Early-Career Members (learn more and become a member here).
+Most of us are UACES Student or Early-Career Members.

-- Attend our events (upcoming CfP: Graduate Forum Conference 2018)
+- Attend our events (upcoming: Doctoral Training Academy, November 2018)

 - Join our EuroResearch email list

-- Follow @uaces_sf on Twitter and on Facebook
+- Follow @uacesgf on Twitter and on Facebook

-If you do become a UACES Student Member or Early-Career Member, you will receive a range of additional membership benefits to support your academic career and to connect with the wider UACES community (~1,000 academics and practitioners from over 50 countries).
+Becoming a UACES member will give you additional benefits and opportunities to support your academic career and to connect with the wider UACES community (~1,000 academics and practitioners from over 50 countries).